How massive holes in Berlin help fight water shortages – DW – 08/06/2024

 The city of Berlin has passed a law stipulating that only a small amount of rainwater on a new building properties can flow into the sewage system.
 The rest has to either evaporate or seep into the ground.

-For example, one new apartment block was built with a large pond that collects rainwater.
+For example, a new apartment block was built with a large pond that collects rainwater.
 Adjacent plants help purify the water, which can then be used for irrigation.

-Greening measures like this also help keep temperatures down and protect against flash flooding events.
+Greening measures like this also help keep temperatures down and protect against flash floods.

 "To solve the water crisis, people's willingness to think beyond boundaries is required, even if it's just thinking beyond one's own property line," said Hackenesch-Rump.